Chopping Mall: Casting

 Wynorski says Kelli Maroney was cast because "I had seen Kelli in a couple of things and I wanted to date her.
 So, I figured the one way to make that happen was to put her in a movie."
-She replaced Dana Kimmell, who had been cast on the strength of her performance in Lone Wolf McQuade but Dana did not want to do anything that was sexual," according to Mitchell.
+She replaced Dana Kimmell, who had been cast on the strength of her performance in Lone Wolf McQuade but "Dana did not want to do anything that was sexual," according to Mitchell.
 "So Jim was very quick to say, "Well, she’s out, let’s get Kelli," who was pretty much game for anything."
 Karrie Emerson also replaced someone else.

 The script was full of in-jokes, writing in characters from A Bucket of Blood and Eating Raoul.
 The writers got the actors from the respective films: Dick Miller, Mary Woronov, and Paul Bartel.

-Mitchell wanted John Terlesky to play the hero, but Wynorski wanted Russell Todd.
-Terlesky played the part of Mike.
+Mitchell wanted John Terlesky to play the hero Rick Stanton, but Wynorski wanted Russell Todd.
+Terlesky played the part of Mike Brennan.
 Chopping Mall also acts as a debut film for Rodney Eastman, who later went on to star in A Nightmare on Elm Street 3: Dream Warriors and A Nightmare on Elm Street 4: The Dream Master.
+According to Mitchell, Wynorski provided the voices of the Killbots.

 Filming

 Wynorski says Roger Corman took him out to lunch before making the film.
-He bought a yellow pad, "and after lunch he said this here is what you gotta do and he gave me film school in an hour.
-Everything I learned in film school didn't count, but what he said made a lot of sense and I still have that yellow pad and I live by it.
+He bought a yellow pad, and after lunch he said "this here is what you gotta do", and he gave me film school in an hour.
+"Everything I learned in film school didn't count, but what he said made a lot of sense and I still have that yellow pad and I live by it.
 I now have it memorized, many dos and don'ts."

-The film was intended to be shot on location at the Beverly Center, but the production was unable to afford their fee; instead, the majority of filming took place in the Sherman Oaks Galleria, where Fast Times at Ridgemont High (1982) and Commando had also been shot.
+The film was intended to be shot on location at the Beverly Center, but the production was unable to afford their fee; instead, the majority of filming took place in the Sherman Oaks Galleria, where Fast Times at Ridgemont High (1982) and Commando (1985) had also been shot.
 The Beverly Center was used for exterior shots instead.

 Mitchell later recalls, "I think we both felt a pretty fair amount of pressure when we started shooting.
 It was Julie’s picture, but it was still Roger’s company, and he was the bottom line.
 We both very much wanted to make him happy."
 He says, "the specter of Roger loomed large for the first couple of days", but after the second or third night, Corman said they were doing a "very fine job".
 "So there was a collective sigh of relief on our part that we were making Roger happy, and that’s what really mattered," says Mitchell.

 Wynorski says that Bartel and Woronov ad-libbed the bulk of their parts.

 Mitchell estimates filming took 20 days at the Galleria and two days at Corman's studios.